 Procedures for handling disputes concerning inter-registrar transfers are set forth in the Transfer Dispute Resolution Policy.
 Procedures in this policy must be followed by the applicable Registry Operators and ICANN accredited Registrars.

+II.
+Change of Registrant

-1. D
+1. Definitions

 1.1 This policy uses the following terms:

+a) "Account Holder" means either (1) the person or entity that is paying for the Registered Name or otherwise controls the management of the registered name, when that person or entity is not the Registered Name Holder or (2) whatever the applicable Registrar Accreditation Agreement defines Account Holder to mean, if different.

 b) “Change of Registrant” means a Material Change to any of the following:

-(
+(i) Prior Registrant Name

+(ii) Prior Registrant Organization

+(iii) Prior Registrant email address

+(iv) Administrative Contact email address, if there is no Prior Registrant email address.

 c) “Change of Registrant Credential” means a unique PIN, password, string or code that is transmitted by the Registrar to the Prior Registrant for the purpose of facilitating a Change of Registrant.